-We are announcing a request for applications for supplemental research support from early-career physician-scientists and scientists who face significant caregiving demands.
+We are writing to announce a request for applications for supplemental research support from early-career physician-scientists and scientists who face significant caregiving demands.
 The goal of the program is to retain such scientists in the research enterprise.
-Funding is provided by 1) Fund to Retain Clinical Scientists at the Yale School of Medicine (FRCS) funded by the Doris Duke Charitable Foundation 2) COVID-19 Fund to Retain Clinical Scientists at Yale School of Medicine (COVID-19 FRCS) funded by the Doris Duke Charitable Foundation through the COVID-19 Fund to Retain Clinical Scientists collaborative 3) Yale School of Medicine.
-Our process will consider the degree of demonstrated caregiving burden and prioritize applicants with limited access to other resources such as institutional support packages.
-Funds can be used to “buy out” clinical obligations or to hire additional research staff in order to optimize research activities.
+Funding is provided by the Fund to Retain Clinical Scientists at the Yale School of Medicine (FRCS), funded by the Doris Duke Charitable Foundation, and the Yale School of Medicine.
+Our process will consider the degree of demonstrated caregiving burden and prioritize applicants with limited access to other resources, such as institutional support packages.
+Funds can be used to “buy out” clinical obligations or to hire additional research staff to optimize research activities.

 - Applicants must have a full-time faculty appointment at the Yale School of Medicine as Assistant Professor or Instructor at the time of the award.